Rice Stuffed Peppers

 Mexican Recipes

-Homemade fajita seasoning is a must-have no brainer in our world, something we use regularly in my carnitas nachos, my one pot Mexican casserole (a fabulous dinner for a small crowd), and my 7 layer sweet potato dip (vegan)!
+Homemade fajita seasoning is a must-have no brainer in our world, something we use regularly in my carnitas nachos, my one pot Mexican rice casserole (a fabulous dinner for a small crowd), and my 7 layer sweet potato dip (vegan)!

 This Mexican Chocolate Cake is simple and yet so deliciously amazing – same goes for my Iced Mexican Mocha.